-Wendy explains in her book Someone I Used to Know that there is another part of your brain that has another bookcase, an emotional part.
+There is another part of your brain that has another bookcase, an emotional part.
 This bookcase is sturdy compared to the bookcase of memories that shakes and keeps losing memories.
 The feelings and emotions don’t disappear.

-A person who is living with dementia may forget who came to visit them, but the love, comfort and good feelings stay.
+A person who is living with dementia may forget who came to visit them, but the love, comfort, and good feelings stay.
 Those feelings remain with them even after the visit ends.

 As cognitive abilities decline, a person connects at a more emotional level with others.
 People with dementia often become more sensitive to others.
-They can tell who truly cares about them, who is honest and who is just pretending to care.
+They can tell who truly cares about them, who is honest, and who is just pretending to care.

 A few weeks ago I was concerned about one of my clients who has been regressing lately.
 After not seeing this client for over a month, I did not know how she would react when I visited her at the Adult Day Care Center.
 I thought we may have to begin our acquaintance from the very beginning again.

-When you build trust, when you genuinely care about the other person, they will remember you are someone who they feel safe with.
+When you build trust, when you genuinely care about the other person, they will remember you are someone whom they feel safe with.
 It really is of no importance that they know your name or who you are.

 A Person Becomes a Symbol